 The benefits of automation for colleges and universities—efficiency, cost-savings, and a winning student journey—have stirred an uptick in higher ed’s appetite for automated tech.
 Administrators are on an endless hunt for fresh automation opportunities, driving a targeted mindset shift known as hyperautomation.

-Hyperautomation is more than putting a quick automation band-aid on an outdated manual process.
-It’s the conscious, large-scale infusion of automation technology into every step underpinning campus operations.
+Hyperautomation, also known as intelligent automation or intelligent processing automation (IPA), goes beyond simply fixing repetitive manual processes.
+Instead, hyperautomation is the conscious, large-scale infusion of automation technology into every step underpinning campus operations.
 Here are seven technologies driving this shift: